 2012 brought the release of Portara’s first CD Recording, Choral Hymns of the Christian Faith.
 This collection, which delves into the deep tradition of hymn singing in the Christian church, has been lauded “something to celebrate—and to keep close by.”
 (ClassicsToday.com).

 In 2014 Portara joined forces with the Grammy nominated ALIAS Chamber Ensemble and the Nashville Ballet to commission and premiere Amorisms, a new work written by the Pulitzer prizewinning composer Paul Moravec.
 John Pitcher of ArtsNash said of the performance, “Portara Ensemble, under the expert direction of Shreyas Patel, sang every syllable with nuance, sensitivity and a beautifully blended sound.”
-In January 2016, Delos Records will release the World Premiere recording of Alias and Portara’s performance of Amorisms.
+In January 2016, Delos Records released the World Premiere recording of Alias and Portara’s performance of Amorisms to critical acclaim.